hasanmd91/fs16_CSharp_3-customer-database-/README.md

-# PostgreSQL Practice Assignment
+# Database Design

-This practice assignment is designed to help you practice various PostgreSQL clauses, constraints, joins, subqueries, and aggregations using the provided database schema.
+This assignment focuses on designing a robust PostgreSQL database schema and implementing various querying techniques.
+The database schema encompasses tables for employee management, project tracking, team organization, and hour logging.
+Your goal is to create the database schema, import data, and write queries to extract valuable insights from the data.

 ## Database Schema